patilnabhi/tbotnav/README.md

 1. [Turtlebot setup]
 2. [Turtlebot networking setup]
-3. Second depth camera setup (Asus Xtion Pro camera) - Please edit the `camera_id` parameter value in `asus_cam.launch` with appropriate value for your camera.
+3. Second depth camera setup (ASUS Xtion Pro camera) - Please edit the `camera_id` parameter value in `asus_cam.launch` with appropriate value for your camera.
 To find your `camera_id` value, launch the OpenNI2 driver and look for `device_id`:
 ```
 roslaunch openni2_launch openni2.launch
 ```